Skip to Content

 That’s the main advantage of this rock pick, but it also includes a world-class grip that reduces the inevitable blisters from prolonged use.

-They also market their steel tempering process, used after the hammer is forged and before it cools into the end product.
+They also market their steel tempering process, which is used after the hammer is forged and before it cools into the end product.

 It is made for rockhounding, meaning that its small, light design allows you to take it on hikes without much extra complaining (the main barrier to bringing extra metal tools).